Rolisteam/DiceParser/HelpMe.md

 > 2d10i:[>15]{"Success"}{"Fail"}

-if the sum of two dice is greater than 15, It displays "Success", override it displays "Fail".
+if the sum of two dice is greater than 15, It displays "Success", otherwise it displays "Fail".

 > 2d10i:[>15]{"Success %1 "}{"Fail %1"}